 - Stephen Cottrell, Professional music-making in London: ethnography and experience (Ashgate, 2004)

 takes a proud place among studies of more “exotic” cultures in the splendid SOAS Musicology series.
-Complementing Ruth Finnegan’s classic The hidden musicians, it strikes many a chord with my work on Chinese ritual groups—if I had read it earlier, I would have added many more footnotes to my book.
+Complementing the work of Bruno Nettl and Christopher Small, as well as Ruth Finnegan’s classic The hidden musicians, it strikes many a chord with my work on Chinese ritual groups.

 As I noted under WAM, it’s not that Western cultures, of any kind, should be a benchmark for discussing other societies; to the contrary, it’s fruitful to integrate them into a “Martian” view of world cultures, wearing both emic and etic hats.
 Many of Cottrell’s themes resemble those that an ethnographer like me would explore in studying Daoist ritual specialists: